derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200-Linux.md

   ![](images/200/62.png)

-- When provisioning is complete, Terraform will output the details of all created infrastructure to the terminal:
+- **When provisioning is complete**, Terraform will output the details of all created infrastructure to the terminal:

   ![](images/200/63.png)